Sub-IoT/Sub-IoT-Stack/stack/doxygen/gettingstarted.md

 	[ 90%] Linking C executable gateway.elf
 	[ 91%] Built target gateway.elf
 	<snip>
-	Scanning dependencies of target sensor.elf
+	Scanning dependencies of target sensor_push.elf
-	[ 95%] Building C object apps/sensor/CMakeFiles/sensor.elf.dir/sensor.c.obj
+	[ 95%] Building C object apps/sensor_push/CMakeFiles/sensor_push.elf.dir/sensor.c.obj
-	[ 96%] Building C object apps/sensor/CMakeFiles/sensor.elf.dir/version.c.obj
+	[ 96%] Building C object apps/sensor_push/CMakeFiles/sensor_push.elf.dir/version.c.obj
-	[ 97%] Linking C executable sensor.elf
+	[ 97%] Linking C executable sensor_push.elf
-	[ 97%] Built target sensor.elf
+	[ 97%] Built target sensor_push.elf

 Note that this builds the chip drivers, the platform and the DASH7 stack implementation as a static library and links the applications.

 ### Build options

 More build options to for example tweak parameters of the stack or platform specific settings can be configured through cmake.
-This can be done by passing -D options on the commandline (as above) or using the ccmake interactive console interface of the cmake-gui interface as shown below.
+This can be done by passing -D options on the commandline (as above) or using the ccmake interactive console interface or the cmake-gui interface as shown below.
 The current values of all options can be displayed by executing `cmake -L`.

 ## Flashing

 cmake will generate targets for flashing each application using JLink, by running `make flash-<appname>`.
 For example:

-	$ make flash-sensor
+	$ make flash-sensor_push
 	<snip>
-	[100%] Built target sensor.elf
+	[100%] Built target sensor_push.elf
 	SEGGER J-Link Commander V6.10m (Compiled Nov 10 2016 18:38:45)
 	DLL version V6.10m, compiled Nov 10 2016 18:38:36
 	<snip>